 Heroics: Zach and Casey have this in spades.
 Word of God says that it's because they had a one night stand that went too well, and now neither of them know how to deal with it.

 Simona Ahrnstedt seems to love this trope!
-Beatrice and Seth from Överenskommelser might be the prime example, but Illiana and Markus from "Betvingade" and Magdalena and Gabriel from "De skandalösa" have it too.
+Beatrice and Seth from Överenskommelser might be the prime example, with their neverending tendency to misunderstand each other.
+But still, Illiana and Markus from "Betvingade" and Magdalena and Gabriel from "De skandalösa" have it too, as they sometimes have unnecessary fights.

 "Note how the female through the feigned antagonism encourages the male in his attempt to mate."